maclean-lab/Cell-Cell-Communication/README.md

 ### Overview

-Multiscale model of the single cell dynamics of the granulocyte-monocyte vs. megakaryocyte-erythrocyte fate decision with cell-cell communication.
+Multiscale model of single cell dynamics of the granulocyte-monocyte vs. megakaryocyte-erythrocyte fate decision with cell-cell communication.

 ### Requirements